QuTech-Delft/squidasm/docs/source/tutorial/section4_NetworkConfiguration.rst

     # Replace link from YAML file with new depolarise link
     cfg.links = [link]

-Running the simulation will result in an image with the name:
+Running the simulation will result in a basic graph inside the image with the name:
 ``output_error_vs_fid.png`` being generated that looks similar to:

 .. image:: img/output_error_vs_fid.png